mongodb/specifications/source/sessions/driver-sessions.rst

 executing any operation with a ``ClientSession``, the driver MUST mark the associated ``ServerSession`` as dirty.
 Dirty server sessions are discarded when returned to the server session pool.
-It is valid for a dirty session to be used for subsequent operations (e.g. an impicit retry attempt), however, it MUST remain dirty for the remainder of its lifetime regardless if later operations succeed.
+It is valid for a dirty session to be used for subsequent operations (e.g. an implicit retry attempt), however, it MUST remain dirty for the remainder of its lifetime regardless if later operations succeed.